Hr-max-star/E-Commerce/README.md

-E-Commerce Backend API (Django)
+E-Commerce Backend System (Django REST API)
+1. Project Overview

-This project is a backend API for an e-commerce application, built using Django and Django REST Framework.
+This project is a backend system for an E-commerce application, built using Django and Django REST Framework.
-It handles product catalog, user authentication, orders, payments, and invoices, with a clean and extensible data model.

-The focus of this project is backend structure, security, and real-world API behavior, not just CRUD.

-What this project does
+It supports public product browsing, admin and customer authentication, guest checkout, and complete order–payment–invoice flow.
+The project is designed to reflect real-world backend architecture, focusing on clean models, permissions, and scalable REST APIs.

+2. What This Project Does

-Allows users to browse products and categories without login
+Browse products and categories without login

-Supports admin login using email & password
+Admin login using email & password

-Supports customer login using mobile number & OTP
+Customer login using mobile number & OTP

-Allows guest checkout (no account required)
+Guest checkout support

-Manages orders, payments, and invoices
+Manage products, orders, payments, and invoices

-Uses PostgreSQL as the database
+Uses soft delete instead of permanent deletion

 Follows REST API best practices

-Common Base Model

-All major models inherit from a shared BaseModel.
-This keeps the system consistent and avoids repeated fields.

-The base model provides:

-Status and comments

-Active date range

-Created / modified timestamps

-Created by / modified by user

-Soft delete (is_deleted)

-Suspend flag (is_suspended)

-This makes auditing and lifecycle management easy across the application.

-Main Models
-User

-Admin users log in using email + password

-Customers log in using mobile number + OTP

-OTP is set to 1234 for development

-Role flags control permissions (admin, staff, customer)

-Store

-Represents a seller or shop

-Linked to a user (store owner)

-Stores contact and address information

-Category & Subcategory

-Used to organize products

-Categories can be global or store-specific

-Subcategories belong to a category

-Product

-Identified using a unique SKU

-Linked to category, subcategory, and store

-Tracks price and inventory

-Supports multiple images and variant attributes

-Product Image

-Multiple images per product

-Supports ordering and alt text

-Order & Order Items

-Orders can be placed by guests or logged-in users

-Each order contains multiple order items

-Tracks quantity, price, and totals

-Order status is managed centrally

-Payment

-Stores payment method and transaction details

-Designed to work with payment gateways

-Can store webhook or metadata information

-Invoice

-Generated per order

-Stores invoice number, dates, and amount

-Designed for PDF export in future

-Authentication & Access Rules

-No authentication required to view products or categories

-Authentication required to create or manage data

-Admin and staff users manage catalog

-Customers can place and view their own orders

-Guests can place orders without login

-Permissions are handled using Django REST Framework permission classes and custom checks where required.

-API Overview (Examples)

-Public APIs:

-GET /api/categories/
-GET /api/products/
-GET /api/products/{id}/

-Authentication:

-POST /api/auth/admin/login/
-POST /api/auth/customer/login/
-POST /api/auth/customer/request-otp/

-Protected APIs:

-POST /api/products/
-POST /api/orders/
-GET  /api/orders/{id}/

-Tech Stack
+3. Technologies Used

 Python